 Under the plan, the Board of Directors determines the term of a stock option, the vesting period of the options and the option exercise price, which shall not be less than the closing price of the Company's share on the TSX:V immediately preceding the date of grant.
-The Compensation Committee determines and makes recommendations to the Board as to the recipients, nature and size of the share-based compensation awards.

-in compliance with applicable securities law, stock exchange and other regulatory requirements.
+The Compensation Committee determines and makes recommendations to the Board as to the recipients, nature and size of the share-based compensation awards in compliance with applicable securities law, stock exchange and other regulatory requirements.

-As of July 31, 2020, the Company had no options outstanding.
+As of October 31, 2020, the Company had no options outstanding and there was no stock option activity for the periods presented.

-13. OFF-BALANCE SHEET ARRANGEMENTS
+14. OFF-BALANCE SHEET ARRANGEMENTS

-During the nine months ended July 31, 2020, the Company was not party to any off-balance-sheet arrangements that have, or are reasonably likely to have, a current or future effect on the results of operations, financial condition, revenues, expenses, liquidity, capital expenditures or capital resources of the Company.
+During the year ended October 31, 2020, the Company was not party to any off-balance-sheet arrangements that have, or are reasonably likely to have, a current or future effect on the results of operations, financial condition, revenues, expenses, liquidity, capital expenditures or capital resources of the Company.